Ruth S. Barr, MB BCH CAM

 CAM Research Fellow: 2005-2006

-Research interest: Understanding and improving the health and mental health of vulnerable populations, with a specific focus on addition, trauma and psychotic disorders.
-Medical anthropology, qualitative methods, biostatistics, epidemiology, mixed methods research design.
+Research Interests: Understanding and improving the health of vulnerable populations, with a specific focus on addiction, trauma, and psychotic disorders.
+Other interests include medical anthropology, qualitative methods, biostatistics, epidemiology, and mixed methods research design.

 Carl Anderson, PhD